 "Golf was all I had," says Yuka Saso, who's blazing a trail for Filipino golf.

-"I was born in Philippines, I grew up there," the 19-year-old told Olympic Channel.
+"I was born in Philippines, I grew up there," the 19-year-old told olympic.com last year.
 "But we moved to Japan when I was four or five."

 "I couldn't speak Japanese and I didn't have any friends so my dad brought me to the driving range, to the golf course, that's the only thing that I did."

 Saso worked hard on her swing, watching countless golf videos and knew what she wanted from a young age: "When I was nine I said to my dad, I want to be a professional golfer like Rory [McIlroy]."